Accepted Student Checklist

-Did you take AP exams or participate in a dual-enrollment course?
+Did you take AP exams, IB Exams, A-Level exams, or participate in a dual-enrollment course?
 Well, make sure you get any college credit coming your way!
-If you took AP classes, check our handy listing of all the tests and the corresponding credit that you can receive.
+If you took any of these exams, check our handy listing of all the tests and the corresponding credit that you can receive.
 You can check your eLion account to make sure the credits appear.

 If you took any college courses, through dual-enrollment or otherwise, be sure to send us the official college transcript with your final grade(s).
 We will evaluate the transcript(s) and, if we are able, we will award credits for the coursework.
 You can always check the Transferring Credits Tool to see if Penn State will award you credit for a class.

 Semester bills typically arrive about 6 weeks prior to the start of classes (by late July for the fall semester) and can be paid online through your eLion account.
+International students receive their semester bill after registering for classes, typically in September for the fall semester.
 You will receive an email when your bill is ready; and if you have questions on your bill or payment plan options, you can contact the Office of the Bursar for more information.

 The day has finally arrived!
 We are excited that you have chosen to become a Penn Stater; and we know that whenever or wherever you start, you can accomplish great things at Penn State.
 Welcome to the Penn State family!